DD2480-group7/Task3_report/README.md

 8.  running code?

 ## Overall experience
-What are your main take-aways from this project?
-What did you learn?
-Is there something special you want to mention here?

 The main take-aways for this project are an insight into the complexity of refactoring in a real-world open-source project.
 Even if the given documentation/examples of the project were quite extensive, some members still experienced issues with the onboarding experience.